clallier/blog/_posts/2020-12-05-shmup_planet_part_3.md

     console.log('Well done!')
   }
 ```

-In this code, each yield pauses the execution until a certain condition is met, like the end of a wave, making it straightforward to implement complex game logic.
-This approach allows for creating sequences of events in a clear and manageable way.
+In this snippet, each `yield`` pauses the execution until a certain condition is met, like the end of a wave.

-Each coroutine can include sub-routines, they are stored in the [CoroutineRunner](https://github.com/clallier/shmup_planet/blob/master/src/coroutinerunner.js).
+this method simplifies the implementation of complex game logic, creating clear and manageable sequences of events.

-Itself integrated into the game’s ECS (Entity Component System) as a system.
-This integration streamlines the process of managing various game states and interactions, further simplifying the game development process.
+Furthermore, these coroutines, including their sub-routines, are organized in the [CoroutineRunner](https://github.com/clallier/shmup_planet/blob/master/src/coroutinerunner.js) which is integrated into the game’s Entity Component System (ECS), as a system.
+This integration streamlines the process of managing various game states and interactions, enhancing the overall game development experience.

 ## Final Thoughts:

-Final word on ECS: I prefer APE over ECSY, the general API is clearer, the performance are better.
+Reflecting on the use of ECS, I find APE to be superior to ECSY, with a clearer API and better performance.

 That's all for the quick overview of the technical side of my project.
-I've thoroughly enjoyed learning and using technologies like Three.js for graphics, developing a particle system, and delving into coroutines and ECS for game logic management.
+I've enjoyed learning and using technologies like Three.js for graphics, developing a particle system, and delving into coroutines and ECS for game logic management.

 One last feature to mention is the mini-console.
-It's a handy tool that displays console.log messages right on the game screen, which is extremely helpful for debugging on mobile devices[^6].
+It's a handy tool that displays `console.log` messages directly on the game screen.
+This feature is particularly useful for debugging on mobile devices[^6].

-I hope my project encourages you to explore your own creative ideas and see what you can build.
-Remember, it's all about learning, experimenting, and enjoying the journey!
+I hope my experience with this project inspires you to embark on your own creative adventures.
+Remember, The key is to continuously learn, experiment, and enjoy the process!

 Let's keep in touch!
-I’m always open to discussing new ideas, sharing experiences, and collaborating on future projects.
-Feel free to reach out!
+I’m always open to discussing new ideas, sharing experiences, and potential collaborations.
+Feel free to connect with me!

 [^5]: From [David Beazley's talk](http://www.dabeaz.com/coroutines/Coroutines.pdf)